10PAP/papfs/README.md

 * Arseny Morozov (19214, a.morozov4@g.nsu.ru) *

 ## Idea
-Memory bandwidth and capacity are known perfomance bottlenecks of modern computer systems.
-Our goal is to design a hardware module capable of increasing memory capacity and memory bandwidth by dynamically compressing data in main memory fully transparently to user/system-level software.
+Disk bandwidth and capacity are extremely important in the modern world of big data.
+Companies have a lot of information to store and retrieve; the storage must be as efficient as possible both in terms of space and access time.
+Our goal is to design a FUSE-filesystem capable of increasing disk capacity and bandwidth by dynamically compressing data fully transparently to user/system-level software, exploiting techniques from information theory.

 ## Risks
 * Breakthrough in information theory can be difficult to exploit in practice \